Registered Storage Tank System Equipment and Release Detection Systems and Methods

 Release detection methods and tank and piping tightness and pressure testing methods must be registered in accordance with this subsection prior to being used.

 The storage tank system equipment and release detection systems and methods registered with the department under this subsection must be renewed by the equipment manufacturer/vendor every five years.
-Equipment that was "approved" prior to January 11, 2017, will have to be renewed before January 11, 2022, in order to remain on the equipment registration list.
+Equipment that was "approved" prior to Jan.
+11, 2017, will have to be renewed before Jan.
+11, 2022, to remain on the equipment registration list.
 (See the rules linked below for more information.)

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.